IBM/svccat/workshop/Lab5/bind.md

 # Open Service Broker API - Binding a Service Instance

 Binding is the action by which a cloud platform requests for a set of credentials to access a provisioned Instance.
-In the MySQL example, this would be asking the MySQL Broker for a set of credentials to access Jonathan's 100 MB MySQL database.
+In the Redis example, this would be asking the Redis Broker for a set of credentials to access Jonathan's v4.0.9 Redis store.

 # /v2/service_instances/:service_id/service_bindings/:binding_id Endpoint